BarkinSpider/SolarShed/README.md

 Only data written to /ramdisk will be available for monitoring with Grafana when using my system, as that is where node_exporter is configured to find it. node_exporter is the service that loads data into the Prometheus database so that Grafana can find it, and display the information graphically.

+If you want to contact me or have any questions please post them at https://diysolarforum.com/threads/off-grid-solar-battery-monitoring-and-control-freeware.6662/

+Joe